pseeker33/lifestyle-store/README.md

 - **Dynamic Product Rendering**: Products are dynamically loaded from a JSON file.
 - **Filter Section**: A sidebar filter for refining product searches.
 - **Product Filtering**: Allows filtering products by categories, price, and other attributes.
-- **Newsletter Subscription**: Logic for capturing user email subscriptions.
+- **Responsive Design**: Seamlessly adapted to various screen sizes, from desktops to mobile devices.

 ## To-Do List

 - **Cart Functionality**: Implement a feature to allow users to add products to a shopping cart.
 - **Enhanced Filtering**: Expand and refine the filtering functionality.
+- **Newsletter Subscription**: Logic for capturing user email subscriptions.

 ## File Structure